 Application : Applied

-Explanation on application of the practice The Chairman of the Board Audit & Risk Management Committee is Y. Bhg.
+Explanation on : The Chairman of the Board Audit & Risk Management Committee is Y.

+application of the Bhg.
 Dato' Zainal Abidin Putih.

+practice

 He is not the Chairman of the Board of Directors.

 The Chairman of the Board of Directors is Mr. Ramon S. Ang

-Explanation for departure :
+Explanation for :

+departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are rea quired to complete the columns below.
+Non-large companies are

+encouraged to complete th e columns below.

 Measure :

+iviedsure .

 Timeframe :